Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 using UnityEngine;
 using UnityEngine.UI;

+// Must implement IInputAxisReader InputAxisControllerBase.
 [Serializable]
-public class SliderReader : IInputAxisReader // Required to use InputAxisControllerBase.
+public class SliderReader : IInputAxisReader
 {
-    [SerializeField]
-    Slider m_Slider; // Replace this with your own type.
+    // Replace this with the type you would like to use [SerializeField]
+    Slider m_Slider;

     public float GetValue(UnityEngine.Object context, int playerIndex, bool autoEnableInput, IInputAxisOwner.AxisDescriptor.Hints hint)
     {
-        if (m_Slider != null)
-            return m_Slider.value; // The value returned will change the axis value.
+        // The value returned will change the axis value. if (m_Slider != null)
+            return m_Slider.value;

         return 0;
     }
 }

-public class SliderInputController : InputAxisControllerBase<SliderReader> {} //The component of your reader.
-Input InputAxisControllerBase handles the setup.
+//The component that you will add to your CinemachineCamera. public class SliderInputController : InputAxisControllerBase<SliderReader> {}

+// Optional but recommended if want a nice inspector.
 #if UNITY_EDITOR
+[UnityEditor.CustomEditor(typeof(SliderInputController))]
-[UnityEditor.CustomEditor(typeof(SliderInputController))] // Optional but recommended if want a nice inspector. public class SliderControllerEditor : Unity.Cinemachine.Editor.InputAxisControllerEditor {}
+public class SliderControllerEditor : Unity.Cinemachine.Editor.InputAxisControllerEditor {}
 #endif
 ```

-## CinemachineCamera and Input system components
+## PlayerInput and PlayerInputManager components with Cinemachine

 We assume you already know how to setup `PlayerInput` and `PlayerInputManager`.
 All the documentation can be found on the Input System package documentation page and samples.